The Most Popular Digital Collections Artifacts of 2018

 The Chesapeake & Ohio Railway's massive Allegheny, introduced in 1941, represents the peak of steam technology.
 Among the largest and most powerful steam locomotives ever built, it weighed 1.2 million pounds with its tender and could generate 7,500 horsepower.
 Just 11 years later, though, the C&O began pulling these giants from service.
 Diesel locomotives proved more flexible and less expensive.

 Cotswold Cottage is from the Cotswold Hills in southwest England.
 The Fords were attracted to the distinctive character of Cotswold buildings, which are characterized by the yellow-brown stone, tall gables, steeply pitched roofs, and stone ornamentation around windows and doors.
 Several decorative additions were made to the house in England, before dismantling and re-erecting it in Greenfield Village.

-Rocking Chair Used by Abraham Lincoln at Ford's Theatre the Night of His Assassination, April 14, 1865
+Rocking Chair Used by Abraham Lincoln at Ford's Theater the Night of His Assassination, April 14, 1865

 President Abraham Lincoln was sitting in this rocking chair during a production of Our American Cousin at Ford's Theatre in Washington, D.C., when he was assassinated on April 14, 1865.
 Henry Ford purchased the chair in 1929 for the Museum, where it remains one of the most revered objects associated with the "man who saved the Union."